-The Importance of Antagonist Training During a Performance Phase by Ollie Torr
+The Importance of Antagonist Training During Performance Phase

 Many of us spend a good portion of our year in a performance phase.
 Whether this is working towards a specific goal or just climbing as much as possible whilst the weather is good.
 During this time, it can be quite hard to muster up the motivation to do any training which does not directly help our short term climbing performance.

 “I believe that if most climbers did just a little antagonist training during this time, their whole climbing year could be improved.”

 Why do it when we are trying to perform?

 When we are climbing a lot and have reduced our supplementary conditioning, our bodies become more specialised.
 This is a good thing for a short time period as it creates the best results but this can back fire if continued for too long.

 By adding in moderate intensity exercises which train the muscles that are used less, we avoid an increasing imbalance in strengths.
 This can not only help you sustain a longer peak performance but also means you are less likley to be injured when returning to training later in the year.